The force of the many: The future of Blockchain, 3D printing and other decentralized technologies

 Blockchain becomes particularly important when the usage of decentralized technologies grows.
 Without Blockchain, the administrative and legal costs of transactions would be too high.
 Blockchain will prevent the need for any “lawyer apocalypse” in the 2030s.

 In the lead up to 2040, we can expect new combinations of 3D printing, material science, and (perhaps) the nanotech molecular machines described by Eric Drexler, leading to significant advances, with their own new methods of industrial production.
-It remains to be seen whether individuals will prefer individually customised items, or the output of mega-scale automated factories that operate without any human involvement — factories known as “dark factories”.
+It remains to be seen whether individuals will prefer individually customized items, or the output of mega-scale automated factories that operate without any human involvement — factories known as “dark factories”.

 The changes described are going to require new types of skill, which will be important for the operation of the new technologies.

 Further, there will be changes in how business is done.
-Today’s so-called “sharing economy” is still dominated by corporations like Uber and Airbnb.
+Today’s so-called “sharing economy” is still dominated by corporations like Uber and AirBnB.
 The corporations involved are making profits by loosening the legal implications of the employment market.
 However, the true sharing economy of the future will operate without corporations taking these intermediary roles.
 Software technologies will operate without the need for corporations to oversee the resulting networks.
 In some cases, cooperatives will take the place of the corporations.
 Other cases may involve federations.
 Blockchain’s ability to verify identities will come into its own.

 As a result, different topics will need to be covered in educational courses.
 We’ll also see new kinds of businesses.